Imagine you’re heading to work, just like you always do. The sun’s shining, you’ve got a packed day ahead. It’s business as usual. Or so you think.

 When you lose your job what you mustn’t do is live as though nothing’s changed until your money runs out.
 You have to take immediate steps.
 And to do that you have to know exactly how much day-to-day living costs.

-How much do your rent/mortgage, household bills, phone, gym membership, car and food shopping cost you in total each month?
+How much do your rent/mortgage, household bills, phone, car and food shopping cost you in total each month?
 Now whittle that down to just the essentials.
 You know, the stuff that you truly cannot afford not to have, such as your home and food.
 Tot it all up.
 You’ll probably be surprised how much you spend each month simply existing.

 Consider insuring your life